pratiibh-401-advanced-javascript/seattle-javascript-401n13/curriculum/FACILITATOR.md

 Close the hour with a solid presentation of the new material and topic for the day.
 This is where you'll do drawings, share a powerpoint and do your more traditional "lecture"

-Basic code demos to support some of the high level items are ok in this segement, but generally, try and keep this high level, using imagery and live data/sites to illustrate the **concept**
+Basic code demos to support some of the high level items are ok in this segment, but generally, try and keep this high level, using imagery and live data/sites to illustrate the **concept**

 **Hour 3**